anas-appiskey/Machine-Learning/Virtual_environment/README.md

 if you get some other libraries errors it means these libraries are not installed in your virtual environment, so all you need to do is just pip install all those libraries

 ## Run after installation
-To run this first we need to activate the environment from terminal
+To run this, first we need to activate the environment from terminal
 ```
 ./vironmentname/Scripts/activate